NexelLab/Nexel.github.io/README.md

-Gamers make games to gamers
+Gamers create games for gamers